akitogo/cbGoogleAnalytics/README.md

 Besides ease of use it disables tracking for page previews
 ## Version
-1.1 Added scroll depth tracker
+1.2 buffer fix to make module compatible with Contentbox 3.7 and up 1.1 Added scroll depth tracker

 ## Written by